A McCool Whitehead type theorem for finitely generated subgroups of $\mathsf{Out}(F_n)$: Introduction

 Items \pref{item:T1W} and \pref{item:T1M} of Theorem~\ref{T1} were announced by Gersten \cite{sg:whitehead} and proved by Kalajd{\v{z}}ievski \cite{sk:gersten}.
 Gersten's result plays an important role in the solution \cite{fh:upg} of the conjugacy problem for UPG elements of $\Out(\f)$.
 A motivation for this paper was an accessible proof of Gersten's result from the point of view of Culler-Vogtmann's Outer space.

-The subgroup $Mc(\vec C)$ of $\Out(G)$ fixing a sequence $\vec C$ of conjugacy classes of elements in $G$ has been termed a {\it McCool group of $G$} by Guirardel-Levitt \cite{gl:mccool}.
-They have announced \cite{gl:outboundary} a structure theorem for the stabilizers of points in the boundary of Outer space where the key terms are McCool groups in $\f$.
-In particular, they show that these stabilizers are $\vf$.
-Note that if $\vec C$ is a finite sequence then, up to finite index, $Mc(\vec C)$ is a generalized McCool group.
+The subgroup of $\Out(G)$ fixing a given finite sequence of conjugacy classes of elements in $\f$ has been termed an {\it elementary McCool group of $\f$} by Guirardel-Levitt \cite{gl:mccool}.
+See also Section~\ref{s:compare}.
+They have announced \cite{gl:outboundary} a structure theorem for the stabilizers of points in the boundary of Outer space where the key terms are elementary McCool groups of $\f$.
+In particular, they show that these stabilizers are of type $\vf$, that is, some finite index subgroup has a finite Eilenberg-MacLane space.
+Note that, up to finite index, an elementary McCool group is a generalized McCool group.